 Cybersecurity is no joke.
-Whether you have a website, online accounts or any type of Web-based infrastructure, you are at risk for a cyberattack.
+Whether you have a website, online accounts or any type of web-based infrastructure, you are at risk for a cyberattack.

 Although the public typically only hears about cyberattacks against high-profile companies, banks and government websites, small businesses make prime targets for cybercriminals, competitors and disgruntled parties.
-Yet, due to their lack of resources, small businesses have the least-protected websites, accounts and network systems — making cyberattacks a relatively easy job.
+Yet, due to their lack of resources, small businesses have the least-protected websites, accounts and network systems, making cyberattacks a relatively easy job.

-To help you protect your business, here are 13 small-business-friendly cybersecurity solutions to get you started.
+To help you protect your business, here are 14 small-business-friendly cybersecurity solutions to get you started.

 4. Lookout Mobile Security

-As a small business, it always helps to know someone has your back.
-StaySafeOnline.org, powered by National Cyber Security Alliance (NCSA), is full of tools and resources to help small business owners protect their businesses, employees and customers from cyberattacks, data loss and other online threats.
-Small business owners can learn how to assess their risks, monitor threats, implement a cybersecurity plan and train employees.
-They'll also learn what to do after an attack, and how to report one to the proper authorities to recoup any losses and bring attackers to justice.
+It always helps to know someone has your back.
+Stay Safe Online, powered by the National Cyber Security Alliance, is full of tools and resources to help small business owners protect their businesses, employees and customers from cyberattacks, data loss and other online threats.
+You can learn how to assess your risks, monitor threats, implement a cybersecurity plan and train employees.
+You'll also learn what to do after an attack, and how to report one to the proper authorities to recoup any losses and bring attackers to justice.

-7. FCC Small Biz Cyber Planner 2.0
+7. FCC Small Biz Cyberplanner 2.0

 12. HTTPS Everywhere